1,000+ Opportunities

 Get Involved Toggle child menu About Us Toggle child menu For over 25 years, FoundationCCC has served as a trusted partner to the California Community Colleges, working alongside them to create lasting, positive change for students, colleges, and communities.
 FoundationCCC Toggle child menu

-Based on current listing details, eligibility includes: California community college students with a parent incarcerated in a prison administered by the California Department of Corrections and Rehabilitation (CDCR).
+Based on current listing details, eligibility includes: California community college students (current or incoming high school seniors) with a parent incarcerated in a CDCR-administered prison.
+Must be enrolled for at least 12 units or full-time equivalent.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates $500 per semester; $1,000 per academic year per student Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates $500 per student per semester Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 Federal grant success rates typically range from 10-30%, varying by agency and program.
 Build a strong proposal with clear objectives, measurable outcomes, and a well-justified budget to improve your chances.